mlposey/beta/README.md

 sounds better every day.

 # Running the App
-There are two options for running the app: using Docker and building from source.
+There are three options for running the app: using Docker, downloading binaries, and building from source.

 ## Using Docker
 The Dockerfile will produce a minimal application image to deploy.
 Simply run `docker build -t beta .` within the root repository directory.
 The image exposes the default port `1995`.

+## Release Binaries
+Each release contains an archive with binaries of the associated version.
+You can find all releases [here](https://github.com/mlposey/beta/releases).

 ## Building from Source
 [BUILD](BUILD.md) contains detailed instructions for building binaries in a